joedono/House-of-Z/09-the-anguisa-problem/01-preparing-to-leave.md

 Rate - 20gp/month for Albert, 15gp/month for Atala and Althaea each, and 10gp/month for Reed.
 Total = 45gp/month for all four staffers

+The party rejected all these options and hired the Hansens to be their permanent caretakers.

+This brings the total cost for maintaining the Eloreth Mansion to 40gp/month:
+* 25gp/month to pay staff
+* 10gp/month for food
+* 5gp/month for other supplied

 ## Obtaining a Ship
 If the party elects to obtain a ship via their Queen's Boon, then it'll take one month to construct the ship.
 This can be used for downtime as the party likes: https://www.dndbeyond.com/sources/xgte/downtime-revisited#DowntimeActivities